Background pattern

 40 mg every two weeks

-In rheumatoid arthritis, continue treatment with methotrexate during use of Yuflyma.
-If the doctor decides that methotrexate is inappropriate, Yuflyma may be administered in monotherapy.
+In rheumatoid arthritis, continue treatment with methotrexate during the use of Yuflyma.
+If the doctor decides that methotrexate is inappropriate, Yuflyma may be administered as monotherapy.

-If you have rheumatoid arthritis and do not receive methotrexate with your Yuflyma treatment, the doctor may decide to administer 40 mg of Yuflyma every week or 80 mg every two weeks.
+If you have rheumatoid arthritis and are not receiving methotrexate with your treatment with Yuflyma, your doctor may decide to administer 40 mg of Yuflyma every week or 80 mg every two weeks.

 How much and how often should it be taken?